-To provide more specific details regarding the assets potentially affected by coastal inundation, and the application of recommended management actions to specific sites, the risk registers for Wollongong LGA and Shellharbour LGA have been reproduced below from the Wollongong CZMP: Management Study (BMT WBM, 2017) and the Lake Illawarra Coastal Risk Assessment (BMT WBM, 2013) respectively.
+To provide details regarding the management of assets potentially affected by coastal inundation, the risk registers for Wollongong LGA and Shellharbour LGA have been reproduced below from the Wollongong CZMP: Management Study (BMT WBM, 2017) and the Lake Illawarra Coastal Risk Assessment (BMT WBM, 2013) respectively.
 Brief introduction to the tables is also given.